 We may allow, if permitted by state law, an original IRA beneficiary(ies) (the beneficiary(ies) who is entitled to receive distributions from an inherited IRA at the time of your death) to name successor beneficiary(ies) for the inherited IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during the original IRA beneficiary's(ies') lifetime.
-Unless it is otherwise specified, each beneficiary designation form that the original IRA beneficiary(ies) files with us will cancel all previous ones.
-The consent of a successor beneficiary(ies) will not be required for the original IRA beneficiary(ies) beneficiary(ies) does not designate a successor beneficiary(ies), his or her estate will be the successor beneficiary.
+Each beneficiary designation form that the original IRA beneficiary(ies) files with us will cancel all previous designations.
+The consent of a successor beneficiary(ies) will not be required for the original IRA beneficiary(ies) to revoke a successor beneficiary(ies) designation.
+If the original IRA beneficiary(ies) does not designate a successor beneficiary(ies), his or her estate will be the successor beneficiary.
 In no event will the successor beneficiary(ies) be able to extend the distribution period beyond that required for the original IRA beneficiary.